Package 'quickdag'

 table

-Logical to show or hide HTML table display of available characters.
+Logical to show or hide HTML table display of built-in characters.
 Defaults to FALSE.